djcas9/envdb/README.md

 <img style="float:left;" height="244px" src="https://raw.githubusercontent.com/mephux/envdb/master/data/envdb.gif?token=AABXAYgKkzBNt0LlqD4LsRb9kpvnzp1aks5VKIX0wA%3D%3D">

-Envdb turns your production, dev, etc environments into a database cluster you can search using [osquery](https://github.com/facebook/osquery).
+Envdb turns your production, dev, cloud, etc environments into a database cluster you can search using [osquery](https://github.com/facebook/osquery).

 Envdb allows you to register each computer, server or asset as a node in a cluster.
 Once a new